 I am not a high school senior.
 Can I still apply to the program?

-I just submitted my GenOM ALVA application.
+I just submitted my ALVA application.
 When will I hear if I was accepted?

-We will not begin reviewing applications until after the February 28th deadline.
+We will not begin reviewing applications until after the March 7th deadline.
 After the application deadline, we will begin to process the applications as we await word from the University of Washington Admissions Office to determine which of our applicants were offered admission to the University; typically between March 15th and 31st.
-Once we have this information, the applications for those students that were accepted to the University are reviewed extensively by GenOM staff.
+Once we have this information, the applications for those students that were accepted to the University are reviewed extensively by ALVA staff.
 We typically make our admission decisions by the end of the second week in April.

-What is a typical day like for a GenOM ALVA student?
+What is a typical day like for an ALVA student?

-How much does it cost to take part in the UW GenOM Project?
+How much does it cost to take part in the ALVA Program?

 How do you match students with mentors for the program?

 Over the years, the UW GenOM Project has developed relationships with a core set of mentors who are committed both to our program and our students.
-Starting for the summer of 2014, we are implementing a new mentor-student matching process.
-We will have 12 lab positions for ALVA students in pre-selected labs representing a variety of departments across the UW campus.
-GenOM ALVA semi-finalists will be provided a list of our mentors for the summer 2014 program and will be asked to rank their top choices, and our mentors will do the same.
-Then UW GenOM Project staff will make the final selection.
-This new process allows mentors more time to plan for students and will give students a better idea of what to expect during the summer.
-We feel this new process will provide for an even more enjoyable program for both students and mentors and look forward to the end results!
+We will have 14 lab positions for ALVA students in pre-selected labs representing a variety of departments across the UW campus.
+ALVA semi-finalists will be provided a list of our mentors for the summer 2017 program and will be asked to rank their top choices, and our mentors will do the same.
+Then ALVA staff will make the final selection.
+This process allows mentors more time to plan for students and will give students a better idea of what to expect during the summer.
+We feel this process will provide for an even more enjoyable program for both students and mentors and look forward to the end results!

-As a participant of the GenOM ALVA program, each student who successfully completes the program is provided with one year (or four quarters) of undergraduate research funding that they can use at any time during their undergraduate career at the University of Washington.
+As a participant of the GenOM ALVA program (Clean Energy ALVA participants are not included), each student who successfully completes the program is provided with one year (or four quarters) of undergraduate research funding that they can use at any time during their undergraduate career at the University of Washington.
 It has been our experience that students who join fraternities and sororities during their first year do not perform as well academically as those that wait until later on in their academic career.
-Therefore, one stipulation for receiving the undergraduate research stipend in the future is that GenOM ALVA students cannot join or rush a social fraternity or sorority during their freshman year.
+Therefore, one stipulation for receiving the undergraduate research stipend in the future is that GenOM ALVA students cannot pledge, join or rush a social fraternity or sorority during their freshman year.

-What benefits do GenOM ALVA students have after the program ends?
+What benefits do ALVA students have after the program ends?

-The GenOM program doesn't end after ALVA.
-GenOM staff are there to provide academic support and advising throughout ALVA students’ time at the University of Washington and beyond.
+The ALVA program doesn't end after the summer.
+ALVA staff are there to provide academic support and advising throughout ALVA students’ time at the University of Washington and beyond.
 We can help with course registration, career planning, scholarship and graduate school applications and more.
 There is also an extensive network of other undergraduate students and alumni that provide a great sense of community on what is a very large campus.
-In addition, GenOM ALVA students are provided with one year (or four quarters) of undergraduate research funding that they can use at any time during their undergraduate career.
-All GenOM students can also apply for travel scholarships to attend national conferences to present their research.
+In addition, ALVA students are provided with one year (or four quarters) of undergraduate research funding that they can use at any time during their undergraduate career.
+All ALVA students can also apply for travel scholarships to attend national conferences to present their research.